Close

 Peak Processing Periods

 Processing times extend during December-January and June-August holiday seasons.
 Apply 6-8 weeks in advance during peak periods.
-Off-peak months (February-May, September-November) offer faster processing.
+Off-peak months such as February-May and September-November generally offer faster processing.
+In high-volume areas like Los Angeles, Houston, or Chicago, securing an appointment can take months, and processing timelines are often slower due to backlog.

 Required Documentation

-All applications require valid passport, completed DS-160 form, recent photograph, and proof of financial solvency.
+All applications require a valid passport, completed application form, recent passport-sized photograph, and proof of financial solvency.
 Additional documents vary by visa type but commonly include invitation letters, employment verification, or enrollment confirmations.
+Documents in languages other than English or Spanish require certified translation into Spanish.
+Official documents such as birth or marriage certificates issued outside Mexico must be apostilled or legalized depending on the country of origin.

 05